Can a Faster Flow Nipple Cause Gas?

 Watch for:

-- dribbles at the lip
+- Dribbles at the lip

-- wet chin and bib
+- A wet chin or bib

-- milk pooling at the corner
+- Milk pooling at the mouth corner

-- short pauses to recover
+- Short pauses to recover

-- gulping, coughing, or swallowed air
+- Gulping, coughing, or swallowed air

 Fussiness During Feeds

-When feeding feels rushed, babies may swallow extra air, which can increase gas and leave them uncomfortable afterward.
-They may even pull away or refuse the bottle because the pace feels overwhelming.
+When feeding feels rushed, babies may swallow extra air.
+That extra air can increase gas and leave them uncomfortable after feeding.

 How to Choose the Right Nipple Flow